Presentation Selection Process

 If interested in presenting at any of scheduled municipal forums, potential presenters need to inform the TTC of their interest in presenting by sending email to firstname.lastname@example.org as early as possible.
 Those interested to present at several forums should include their order of preference for locations.
 At this time the potential presenters need to submit the topics of their presentations.

 The TTC makes the selection of presentations for each forum based on several parameters.
 The most important factors are the input from the municipal participants and their preferences for topics.
 Other important selection parameters are the technical content, the quality, and the degree of product branding in the presentation.

 The guidelines shown below apply to the presenters that have been confirmed by the TTC:1.
-Submit TITLE and ABSTRACT
+Submit Title, Abstract and Bio

-- Titles should be fairly short (no more than 70 characters).
+- Title should be fairly short (no more than 70 characters).

-- Abstracts should be 50-150 words long and should clarify what topic and material the presenters will cover.
+- Abstract should be 50-150 words long and should clarify what topic and material the presenters will cover.